tleemann/road_evaluation/README.md

 ## Paper
 For a more profound introduction please have a look at our paper (available on arXiv for now).

-Yao Rong, Tobias Leemann, Vadim Borisov, Gjergji Kasneci and Enkelejda Kasneci. ["A Constistent and Efficient Evaluation Strategy for Feature Attribution Methods"](https://arxiv.org/pdf/2202.00449), *International Conference on Machine Learning (ICML)*, PMLR, 2022
+Yao Rong, Tobias Leemann, Vadim Borisov, Gjergji Kasneci and Enkelejda Kasneci. ["A Constistent and Efficient Evaluation Strategy for Attribution Methods"](https://arxiv.org/pdf/2202.00449), *International Conference on Machine Learning (ICML)*, PMLR, 2022

 ## Getting started